regenerativeag/regenerativeag.github.io/docs/community-guide/chatrooms.md

 🔒 This room is visible to Members and Active Members.

 ### **`#off-topic-🎨`**
 Discuss anything _not_ related to regenerative ag.
-Please keep it safe for children too!
+Please keep it safe for children and teens too!

 🔒 This room is only visible to Active Members.